TFD

 }

-// free(data) is inserted here.
+// mem.free(data) is inserted here.

 }

-are also special variations of #macro, they automatically place their contents at the beginning and end of functions.#on_enter_function printf("Hello! {}\n", #function_name);
+#on_enter_procand#on_leave_procare also special variations of #macro, they automatically place their contents at the beginning and the end of functions.#on_enter_proc printf("Hello! {}\n", #proc_name);

-#on_leave_function printf("Bye! {}\n", #function_name);
+#on_leave_proc printf("Bye! {}\n", #proc_name);

-function testfunc (int x, int y) {
+#proc testfunc : (int x, int y) {

 x += y * 2;

-if (x > 1000) {
+#if (x > 1000) {

 }